![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 As the whole thing amounted to only around 25 miles one-way, there was no need for us to do much more in the form of preparation.

-There were maybe three other cars in the lot as Jason and I waited for Will's signal.
+There were maybe three other cars in the lot belonging to folks not a part of our little group, as Jason and I waited for Will's signal.

 Since we would both be headed right out of this parking lot, this gave Jason a few feet advantage on me.
 But I didn't say anything about it.
-For I did have my nitrous.
+For I did have my nitrous (the existence of which I'd avoided revealing to anyone so far).

-But the same things about the course which would prevent Jason from using his top speed or full acceleration power along the way also hampered my nitrous use.
+But the same things about the course which would prevent Jason from using his top speed or full acceleration power along the way, also hampered my nitrous utility.
 So I basically had to limit its usage to brief spurts here and there, to enable Shadow's power curve to come closer to matching Penelope's.

-Jason soon showed signs of agitation that he couldn't shake me loose, or build up a sizeable lead.
+Jason soon showed signs of agitation that he couldn't shake me loose, or build up a sizable lead.

-I did try to pass him a few times when we came to some of the course's short, early straight-aways.
+I did try to pass him a few times when we came to some of the course's early, short straight-aways.
 But Shadow on nitro was only a rough match for Penelope in such acceleration contests: he enjoyed no clear-cut advantage that I could determine.
 So I couldn't get past so long as Jason was aware of the effort.
-Both cars being so closely tied acceleration-wise meant whichever had the lead could keep it, so long as the driver made no mistakes and the car suffered no breakdown.
+Both cars being so closely tied acceleration-wise meant whichever had the lead could keep it, so long as the driver made no mistakes, and the car suffered no breakdown.

 But I also knew of the longest straight on the course.
 It was actually a straight segmented into three parts, with fairly good high-speed curves separating each leg.

-That was the curve where I'd experienced my very first crash of note, a few years before.
-When I'd been driving Shadow for only a matter of weeks, and had little clue what I was doing.
+That was the curve where I'd experienced my very first crash of note, roughly a couple years before.
+When I'd been driving Shadow for only a matter of weeks, and had little clue as to what I was doing.

 The whole area encompassing this three-legged straight with the punch line curve at the end was locally known as Rockway.
-On the last leg you could even stop at a business of some sort with "Rockway" in the name, just off the road.
+On the last leg, you could even stop at a business of some sort which possessed "Rockway" in the name, just off the road.

-My nitrous could play no role on the curve.
-If there'd been a good banking, yes.
-Without the banking, no.
+My nitrous could play no role in the curve.
+If there'd been a good banking, yes; without the banking, no.

-The third leg was really too short by itself for me to try anything substantial.
-But maybe if I spooked Jason I could make him take the last curve too fast and go into the trees himself.
+The third leg was really too short by itself for me to try anything substantial there.
+But maybe if I spooked Jason I could make him take the last curve too fast, and go into the trees himself.

 So I tried.
 Made a move like I was going to pass him, and even added a touch of nitrous to make it look serious.

-I was stunned to see the Ferrari round that curve at maybe 125 mph with no problem at all.
-Like it was on magnetic rails.
-I wish I had a video of it today to show you.
-It was quite impressive.
+I was stunned to see the Ferrari round that curve at maybe 125 mph, with no problem at all: like it was on magnetic rails.
+I wish I had a video of it today to show you; it was quite impressive.
+For the road bed in that curve was very nearly flat horizontal.

 My own movement through the curve felt a bit more dramatic.
 At just the right moment I had to apply sufficient throttle to power my way through.
-All four tires were squealing, and some slippage could be felt.
+All four tires were squealing, and some small slippage could be felt.
+But by this late date, I knew this curve well.

 I next had to hit the nitrous again to catch up to Jason.

 Oh wow!
-I suddenly realized I might have a chance to pass Jason at Ma Bradlee's country store, since we were both doing only around 115 mph as we neared its location, just past a double curve which would take us up and around a small hill.
+I suddenly realized I might have a chance to pass Jason at Ma Bradlee's country store, since we were both doing only around 115 mph as we neared its location, just past a double curve, which would take us up and around a small hill.
 Just over the crest of the hill the highway pavement was nice and new, with considerably wider shoulders than usual on both sides.
-The road was technically just a two-lane, but practically a four lane if the wide shoulders were taken into account.
+The road was technically just a two-lane, but for all practical purposes could be considered a four lane, if the generous paved shoulders were taken into account.

 I instinctively nudged Shadow up to Penelope's tail, getting into drafting position.

-Drafting is where you exploit the aerodynamics of the car ahead of you to either reduce your own fuel and power expenditures required to maintain your current speed-- or pull back some to maximize the pull of the slight vacuum created by the front car's progress through the air, in order to enhance your own acceleration for a subsequent passing move.
+Drafting is where you exploit the aerodynamics of the car ahead of you.
+To reduce your own fuel and power expenditures required to maintain your current speed.
+Or, alternatively, to enhance your own acceleration for a passing move, by first reaching the 'sweet spot' behind your opponent aerodynamics-wise; then falling back a little, in order to maximize the pull of the slight vacuum created by the front car's progress through the air.
+When the other car's aerodynamic wake is pulling your own towards it with maximum strength, you suddenly add your own acceleration to the mix too, to obtain a sort of slingshot effect, which can increase your chances of successfully getting past and ahead of them.

-The smooth new pavement ran straight and true to a split at the bottom, with first a left winding off towards an area hosting a firing range and official public camping area (both used occasionally by me and my friends), then some 50-100 yards further the main drag skewed to the right.
-A largely blind right-hand curve, since the way beyond was obscured by the terrain until you passed through that point.
+The smooth new pavement ran straight and true to a split at the bottom, with first a left lane winding off towards an area hosting a firing range and public camping area (both used occasionally by me and my friends), then some 50-100 yards later, the main drag skewed mightily to the right.
+Into a largely blind right-hand curve (since the way beyond was obscured by the terrain until you were full-on living the turn).

 The virtual four lane straight down the hill was perhaps a fifth of a mile or so in total length, before you hit the curve at bottom.
 A very, very short distance in which to try a passing maneuver at these speeds.